 What causes dry natural hair?

 I always thought my natural hair would not be dry as I was no longer using chemicals and my shampoo was ‘sulphate-free’ (as sulphates strip hair of its natural oils).
 However, I learnt this was not the case as kinky hair has so many coils and twists making it harder for oils from the scalp to travel down to the bottom of the hair.
 This is why the ends of the hair are the weakest and why people with looser curls don't tend to struggle so much with dryness.

-	Whilst you can't change the pattern of your hair without chemicals, there are some simple steps you can take for shiny, moisturised natural hair.
+Whilst you can't change the pattern of your hair without chemicals, there are some simple steps you can take for shiny, moisturised afro hair.

 1. Drink more water